thisiswhytheinternetexists/influxdb-docker/README.md

 ### Configuration

 InfluxDB can be either configured from a config file or using environment variables.
 To mount a configuration file and use it with the server, you can use this command:

     # Generate the default configuration file
+    docker run --rm \
+           -v $PWD:/etc/influxdb \
-    docker run --rm -v $PWD:/etc/influxdb influxdb bash -c 'influxd config > /etc/influxdb/influxdb.conf'
+           influxdb bash -c 'influxd config > /etc/influxdb/influxdb.conf'

-    # Modify the configuration file and start the daemon
+    # Modify the default configuration, which will now be available
+    # under $PWD

+    # Start the InfluxDB container
+    docker run -p 8083:8083 -p 8086:8086 \
+           -v $PWD:/etc/influxdb:ro \
-    docker run -P -v $PWD:/etc/influxdb influxdb -config /etc/influxdb/influxdb.conf
+           influxdb -config /etc/influxdb/influxdb.conf

 Modify `$PWD` to the directory where you want to store the configuration file.

 For environment variables, the format is `INFLUXDB_$SECTION_$NAME`.
 All dashes (`-`) are replaced with underscores (`_`).
 If the variable isn't